-Pedestrian Accident Attorney Talks About What To Do If Hit By A Car
+Pedestrian Accident Attorney Explains What To Do If Hit By A Car

-Our law firm can help you every step of the way
+Our Vancouver, WA law firm can help you every step of the way

 When people are hit by a car in a pedestrian accident, they often aren't sure about what to do next.
 They're hurt, they're angry, and they're frustrated.
 It can be hard to think straight.
 The Scott Law Firm, PLLC has provided some steps, below, that you can take immediately following an accident.

 We know this is easier said than done.
-You will likely feel angry or frustrated right after your accident.
+You will likely feel angry or frustrated about what happened.
 That's normal.
 But it's important to keep a level head.
 You do not want to accidentally say something the insurance company can later use against you.

 Call the police

-This may not seem necessary for a minor accident.
-But if you were injured, the police can investigate the accident and make an initial determination of how it happened.
+This may not seem necessary.
+But if you were injured, the police can investigate and make an initial determination of how it happened.
 They will also fill out a report that provides documentation for your claim for compensation.
 This report can contain helpful information that may be used later should you decide to pursue a personal injury claim against the at-fault driver.

 Get medical attention

 It's important to seek appropriate medical attention, even if you don't think you suffered any serious injuries.
 Some injuries don't show any symptoms at first.
 A medical exam can provide documentation of the injuries you suffered.
-This makes it more difficult for insurance companies to deny your claim on the basis you did not require medical attention following an accident.
+This makes it more difficult for insurance companies to deny your claim on the basis you did not require medical attention.